 Q: I compete twice a week in affiliated show jumping and my horse is now 16 years old and needs help with his joints.
 What do you suggest?

 A: In view of the age of your horse and the level of work he is in, you are wise to consider supporting his joint health.
 During his career his joints will have been subject to repetitive trauma, both in his everyday life and exercise, as well as during competition.
-This can lead to inflammation within the joints, or arthritis, if you suffer this learn this Joint pain hack.
+This can lead to inflammation within the joints, or arthritis.

 Diet, fitness, foot balance and the surface he is worked on will all play a part in supporting his future.
 For some horses, veterinary treatments and/or physiotherapy can also be appropriate, so it may be worth discussing the options with your own vet.